Putting Patients First: Transparent Pricing and Telehealth in Hearing Aids

 Thank you for reading and let’s put our People first!

 Since 2012, my private clinic in Minnesota has embraced transparency by posting prices to ensure consumers feel comfortable coming in.
 I was surprised to learn that some of my peers were upset about my decision to post prices.
-This essay explores why not post prices from the manufacturers’ point of view, keeping in mind these are probably also audiologists point of view.
+This essay explores why not to post prices from the manufacturers’ point of view, keeping in mind these are probably also audiologists point of view.
 Audiologists have relationships with manufacturers and hence have similar views on sharing pricing.
 It aims to shed light on the motivations behind the lack of price transparency in the hearing aid industry.

 The Impact of Removing Prices from Online Listings: A Double-Edged Sword